studiopengpeng/ASCOMETAL/wp-content/plugins/drawit/readme.txt

 For now, you'll have to insert it into a post to be able to edit it.
 We'll work on improving this later.

+= How can I add links in an SVG image?
+(A.K.A, What are "insecure" SVG images?) =

+You can enable links in SVG images by enabling the "Use insecure version for SVG images" setting.
+This setting refers to a tradeoff for using SVG images.
+If you want to be able to have advanced SVG features (e.g., having clickable links within the image), then this needs to be enabled.
+But a tradeoff is that this inserts raw SVG code into the web page, which introduced security holes.
+You should not enable this option unless you trust all possible sources or creators of SVG files that you will have on your site.
+Another side-effect of enabling this option is that the image code in the post editor gets replaced with a shortcode in the format of `[drawit-svg ...]` to help keep the editor clean from a lot of raw SVG data, but you also won't be able to see the image in the visual editors - you'll only be able to see the shortcode text.

+Please read up more on the vulnerabilities of using SVG images on your website -- here is a very brief introduction: [SVG Uploads in WordPress (the Inconvenient Truth)](https://bjornjohansen.no/svg-in-wordpress)

 == Screenshots ==

 1. Creating/editing a diagram in the plugin